-You must believe on Christ as your sole Savior and Redeemer, not trusting your own obedience or faithfulness to merit or secure your salvation.
+You must believe on Christ as your savior and redeemer, not trusting your own obedience or faithfulness to merit or secure your salvation.
 Moreover, you must acknowledge Jesus as your Lord, repenting from dead works and sin, and serving God the power of the Spirit (Acts 8:37; Rom 10:9).

 2. Basic Understanding & Affirmation

-You must show basic understanding and affirmation of essential Christian doctrine, as summarized in our confessional documents (1 Cor 11:28-29).
+You must show basic understanding and agreement with essential Christian doctrine, as summarized in our confessional documents (1 Cor 11:28-29).

 3. Heartfelt Desire to commune & serve